godotengine/godot-docs/classes/class_scriptextension.rst

 :ref:`bool<class_bool>` **_is_abstract**\ (\ ) |virtual| |const| :ref:`🔗<class_ScriptExtension_private_method__is_abstract>`

 Returns ``true`` if the script is an abstract script.
-An abstract script does not have a constructor and cannot be instantiated.
+Abstract scripts cannot be instantiated directly, instead other scripts should inherit them.
+Abstract scripts will be either unselectable or hidden in the Create New Node dialog (unselectable if there are non-abstract classes inheriting it, otherwise hidden).

 .. rst-class:: classref-item-separator